Community Gardens

 - Wind up hoses and return to the faucet when done; do not bury hoses.

-- Plots are marked out/staked annually; exact plot locations may shift year to year.
+- Garden plot locations are marked out/staked annually; exact plot locations may shift year to year.

 - Do not remove or destroy any property or planted material that does not belong to you.